 Fact: Most donors want their dollars to play a critical role in capacity building even if the grant descriptions don’t list “capacity building” as a priority.
 EVERY grant provides an opportunity to build capacity.

-Myth: Capacity building grants only fund infrastructure of an organization.
+Myth: Capacity grants only fund infrastructure of an organization.

 Fact: Remember the definition of capacity building?
 Grants can often utilize funds to build capacity in the areas of staffing, marketing, resource development, one time projects, programs, and so much more!

-Myth: Capacity building grants require that organization use funds to hire a professional consultant to implement the project.
+Myth: Capacity grants require that organizations use funds to hire a professional consultant to implement the project.

 Fact: While hiring an expert might be a great option for helping your organization achieve capacity building goals, it is rarely a grant requirement.
 Donors expect the organization to be good stewards of funds and to secure qualified individuals to implement and oversee the project/program.
-If you can justify why a particular staff, board member, or community volunteer is best suited for the task you should be just fine!
+If you can justify why a particular staff member, board member, or community volunteer is best suited for the task you should be just fine!